lud/cli_mate/README.md

 ## Roadmap

-We would like to support the following in future releases:
+We would like to support the following features in future releases:

 * [ ] Merge code from Argument and Option to provide same capabilities of native and custom type casting.